johnbillion/query-monitor/README.md

 Yep!
 However, a user needs to be granted the `view_query_monitor` capability to see Query Monitor even if they're an administrator.

+Please note that information about database queries and the environment is somewhat restricted on VIP.
+This is a platform restriction and not a Query Monitor issue.

 ## I'm using multiple instances of `wpdb`.
 How do I get my additional instances to show up in Query Monitor?

 You'll need to hook into the `qm/collect/db_objects` filter and add an item to the array containing your `wpdb` instance.
 For example: